 The wide offerings of the NEJS department are unmatched by other nondenominational American institutions.
 NEJS offers students unparalleled exposure to the field, including broad synthetic courses and highly specialized ones that allow students to engage at the cutting edge of the field.

 Brandeis is one of the few universities outside of Israel that offers an extensive program in Israel Studies.

 The Office of Career Services helps to identify opportunities, design an effective resume and prepare for interviews.
 Graduates with B.A.s from NEJS are accepted into the finest doctoral programs, and have engaged in a variety of careers in the public and private sector.

-Library resources include the Goldfarb Library, which has a current, nationally recognized collection of exceptional strength in most areas of Near Eastern and Judaic Studies.
-We have a large paper collection as well as the relevant electronic databases.
+Library resources include the Goldfarb Library, which has a current, nationally recognized collection of exceptional strength in most areas of Near Eastern and Judaic Studies, including a large paper collection and relevant electronic databases.
 In addition, the Boston Library Consortium allows graduate students to use books in major libraries throughout the area.
 Brandeis is within easy commuting distance of some of the very best public and university libraries in the United States.

 As part of a liberal arts college, the Brandeis NEJS major emphasizes teaching and critical thinking, research and writing skills.

 Brandeis is a small research university with an emphasis on small classes and genuine mentorship.
 Each student has the opportunity to work closely with distinguished scholars.

 Writing a thesis allows students to immerse themselves in a topic of specialized interest with the guidance of a faculty advisor.
 It is an ideal way to "test the waters" for graduate work.
 The senior thesis provides an excellent opportunity to explore in greater depth subjects students encountered in their NEJS courses.